 - Play a game similar to "make it-take it" in basketball.
 This works best if you play a Disney trivia game where you must get from start to finish first.
 Players attempt to answer questions.
 If they get it right, they move their piece ahead and continue to answer questions until they get one wrong.
 Then, play moves to the next person.

 Easy to Learn

 Most Disney Trivia board games have rules that are easy to pick up and play.
-But if you happen to lose to rules and it's been a while since you've played the game, try searching online or even attempt to generate your own rules.
+But if you happen to lose to rules and it's been a while since you've played the game, these instructions should help.
+Of course, you can always come up with your own rules, too.
 Who knows, your version could be better!